Are you an international student?

 Use standard climbing techniques to access trees

-Licence to operate a boom-type elevating platform (boom length 11 metres or more)
+Licence to operate a boom-type elevating work platform (boom length 11 metres or more)

 Tie, dress, set and finish arborist knots